kristianeschenburg/academic-kickstart/content/project/fieldmodel/index.md

 slides: ""
 ---

 This is a Python package for fitting densities to scalar fields distributed on the domain of regular meshes.
+This package is an implementation of the methodology described [here](https://pubmed.ncbi.nlm.nih.gov/23110879/).
 Rather than using the spatial coordinates of the mesh on which the data is distributed, this package fits isotropic distributions using the geodesic distances between mesh vertices.

 Given a scalar field assigning, let's say, elevation values to latitude-longitude coordinates of Mount Rainier, we could use **fieldmodel** to fit a Gaussian distribution to this elevation profile.
 The output of this fitting procedure would be 2 parameters: a ```mean``` parameter (centered on the true summit coordinates) and a ```sigma``` parameter, a measure of how quickly the elevation profile decays as we move away from the summit.

 {{< figure src="rainier.jpg" title="Model convergence in synthetic data." lightbox="true" >}}

+The code iterates over all possible ```mean``` locations in a set, and optimizes the ```sigma``` parameter using a **BFGS** minimization procedure.
+I provide 3  optimality criteria options:

+ 1. maximization of spatial correlation
+ 2. maximization of signal amplitude
+ 3. minimization of least-squares error

-Along with fitting procedure, **fieldmodel** also offers some basic plotting functionality to visualize the fitted densities along with the data to which those densities were fit.
+ Along with fitting procedure, **fieldmodel** also offers some basic plotting functionality to visualize the fitted densities alongside the data to which those densities were fit.

 ## How to install and use:
 ```bash